 You have the right to be informed transparently, clearly and comprehensively about how we process your Personal Data and what rights you have in connection with the processing of your Personal Data.
 This Privacy Notice fulfils this obligation.
 If you would like further information, please contact us.

 You have the right to request, at any time, access to your Personal Data stored and processed by us.
 This gives you the opportunity to check which Personal Data we process about you and to verify that it is used in accordance with the applicable data protection regulations.
-The right to information may be limited or excluded, in case no sufficient identification is given, it is necessary to protect the rights and freedoms of other Data Subjects, the right to access is used excessively, a comprehensive provision of information would generate disproportionate efforts.
+The right to information may be limited or excluded in case: no sufficient identification is given, it is necessary to protect the rights and freedoms of other Data Subjects, the right to access is used excessively, or if a request generates disproportionate efforts.

 You have the right to request that your Personal Data is erased if the Personal Data no longer necessary for the purposes pursued, consent has effectively been withdrawn or there is an effective objection and if Personal Data is processed unlawfully.

 The Right to Erasure might be excluded if the Personal Data is necessary for the exercise of freedom of expression and information, to perform a legal task or a task in the public interest or for the establishment, exercise or defense of legal claims.